SaboorSohaib/Budget-tracker/README.md

 # 📖 Blog App <a name="about-project"></a>

-> Blog is a rails app.
-In this app we can add Post, comments on the posts and like posts.
+> Rails capstone is a web application.
+You can add categories, transactions for that categories.

 ## 🛠 Built With <a name="built-with"></a>